Actindo-AG/Documentation/Core1Platform/03_InnovativeArchitecture.md

 ### Cloud technology

 Instead of worrying about maintaining, connecting, and updating a monolithic ERP software, you can use a fail-safe and scalable platform made in Germany.
 Our cloud servers are compliant with the European General Data Protection Regulation (GDPR).
-They are located in Germany.
+They are located in Germany and can be accessed wherever you are.

 ### Headless Commerce